- ARTHRO Mentor Hip Diagnostics is the only available VR simulation module for complex hip arthroscopy procedures

 - 3DS to showcase its full range of personalized healthcare solutions at AAOS Annual Meeting

-ROCK HILL, South Carolina, March 23, 2015 – 3D Systems (NYSE:DDD) announced today the release of two new training modules for its Simbionix™ ARTHRO Mentor™ arthroscopic training simulator: the Hip Diagnostics module and the Advanced Knee module.
+ROCK HILL, South Carolina, March 23, 2015 – Surgical Science (NYSE:DDD) announced today the release of two new training modules for its Simbionix™ ARTHRO Mentor™ arthroscopic training simulator: the Hip Diagnostics module and the Advanced Knee module.
 Together, these 3D virtual reality (VR) training solutions improve surgical preparedness and planning for complex orthopaedic procedures.

-“These new modules are part of the latest 3D Systems Healthcare technology, materials and know-how that are designed to power personalized surgery,” said Kevin McAlea, Chief Operating Officer, Healthcare, 3DS.
+“These new modules are part of the latest Surgical Science Healthcare technology, materials and know-how that are designed to power personalized surgery,” said Kevin McAlea, Chief Operating Officer, Healthcare, 3DS.
 “We are dedicated to helping doctors train for, plan, practice and perform complex medical procedures and achieve better patient outcomes.”

 The company’s expanding digital surgical tools include accurate 3D printed anatomical models, advanced virtual reality simulators, direct metal printing for serial production of orthopedic products and personalized 3D printed surgical guides and instruments.